 Year Offered: 11, 12.

-Prerequisite: Introduction to Agriculture and a second agriculture class

-Course Description: This course will develop students' understanding of the agricultural industry relating to the United States and World marketplace.
+Prerequisite: Introduction to Agriculture and a second agriculture class Length of Course: 1 year Credit: 1 credit Course Description: This course will develop students' understanding of the agricultural industry relating to the United States and World marketplace.
 Instructional units include: marketing and trading of agricultural products, international agriculture, imports and exports, agricultural law, taxes, governmental regulations and policies, and advanced computerized record keeping.
 Student skills will be enhanced in math, reading comprehension, and writing and interviewing techniques to gain employment.
 Post-secondary education will be explored at agricultural colleges and universities.
 Improving computer and workplace skills will be a focus.
-Participation in FFA student organization activities and Supervised Agricultural Experience (SAE) projects is an integral course component for leadership development, career exploration and reinforcement of academic concepts

-Subject: Agricultural Business Operations 2017-2018

-Prerequisite: Introduction to Agriculture and a second agriculture class

-Course Description: This course is designed to develop student knowledge and skills in operating an agribusiness.
+Participation in FFA student organization activities and Supervised Agricultural Experience (SAE) projects is an integral course component for leadership development, career exploration and reinforcement of academic concepts Subject: Agricultural Business Operations (offered 2019-2020) Year Offered: 11, 12 Prerequisite: Introduction to Agriculture and a second agriculture class Length of Course: 1 year Credit: 1 credit Course Description: This course is designed to develop student knowledge and skills in operating an agribusiness.
 Instructional units include: establishment of agribusinesses, managing the agribusiness, financing the agribusiness, marketing and advertising, product development, sales techniques and strategies, communicating with employees and customers, and studying various agricultural companies and career opportunities.
 Computer software applications and the Internet will be integrated through data management, inventories, and accounting.
 Student skills will be enhanced in math, reading comprehension, and writing through agribusiness applications.
 Improving computer and workplace skills will be a focus.
 Participation in FFA student organization activities and Supervised Agricultural Experience (SAE) projects is an integral course component for leadership development, career exploration and reinforcement of academic concepts.